Genetic scientists from the planet Olympia are once again

-Scientists have already deduced some primitive organism and want to modify
+The scientists have already created a primitive organism and

-its genome in such a way as to obtain an ideal organism.
-They believe that in
+want to modify its genome in such a way as to produce an ideal organism.
+They

-located in adjacent positions in the genome, or there is at least one the same
+are either located on adjacent positions in the genome or have at least one

-In one operation, scientists can select and remove one or more identical
+In one operation, scientists can select one or more identical

-genome, but perhaps in different positions.
-Since each such operation weakens
+possibly at different positions.
+Since each such operation weakens the

-Write a program that, according to a given representation of the genome,
+Write a program that, given a representation of the genome,

-will determine the smallest number of operations necessary to obtain an ideal
+determines the minimum number of operations required to create an ideal

 organism.

 Input.
-The first line contains the number of genes n (1 ≤ n ≤ 105) in the genome of the primitive organism.
+The first line contains the number of genes n (1 ≤ n ≤ 105) in the genome of a primitive organism.
+The

 Sample